mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 - Filter based upon coverage

 ### Write and execute aggregations that contain sub-aggregations
+There are several different sub-aggregations that we can run.
+- Longest state park totality time?
+-
 Display total totality minutes broken down by state
-- The date_histogram is the Y-axis
+- The date_histogram is the Y-axis (time)
-- Then you need to group by category
+- Then you need to group by l
 - Then Sum the sales (X-axis)

 Basially here, you create each aggregation separately and then combine in the end.